leosartaj/sub/CONTRIBUTING.md

 1. Fork and clone the repo.
 2. Create a new branch, please don't work in your `master` branch directly.
 3. Implement a feature.
+4. Try to add a test for the feature.
-4. Run to check if things work.
-Repeat step 3-4.
+5. Run tests using pytest.
+Repeat step 3-5.
 Until things get working.
-5. Update the documentation to reflect any changes.
+6. Update the documentation to reflect any changes.
-6. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request.